 Before Seeking Legal Guardianship, Talk to an Attorney

-Guardianship, whether testamentary or temporary, can become quite confusing.
-It is easy to misunderstand the definition of either one and the stakes can be enormous.
-If you have questions about guardianship laws or have concerns specific to your situation, you may benefit from speaking with a local family law attorney.
+Guardianship, whether testamentary or temporary, could be more straightforward.
+It is easy to misunderstand the definition of either, and the stakes can be enormous.
+If you have questions about guardianship laws or have concerns specific to your situation, you can speak with a local family law attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help